NajiElKotob/CompTIA-Data-Plus/README.md

    * Scoping/Gap Analysis: Scoping is the process of determining the parameters or boundaries of the analysis, such as the time period, geographical area, or specific sub-groups to be considered.
 Gap analysis, on the other hand, involves identifying any missing data or information that could impact the accuracy or validity of the analysis.

 #### Type of analysis
+• Type of Analysis: This refers to the specific method or approach used to analyze and interpret data.
+The type of analysis chosen depends on the nature of the data and the research question or business problem being addressed.
+* Trend Analysis: This involves examining data over time to identify patterns or trends.
+It's often used in business to forecast future behavior.
+   * Comparison of Data Over Time: This involves looking at data from different time periods to identify changes, trends, or patterns over time.
+* Performance Analysis: This involves comparing actual results or outputs against planned or expected ones.
+It's used to understand how well a process, system, or organization is performing.
+   * Tracking Measurements Against Defined Goals: This refers to regularly monitoring and evaluating progress toward specific objectives or targets.
+   * Basic Projections to Achieve Goals: This involves estimating future performance based on current data and trends, to guide decision-making and planning.
+* Exploratory Data Analysis: This is an approach to analyzing data sets, often large ones, to summarize their main characteristics, often using visual methods or descriptive statistics.
+   * Use of Descriptive Statistics to Determine Observations: This involves using statistical methods (like measures of central tendency or dispersion) to summarize and understand the data.
+* Link Analysis: This is a type of network analysis used to explore relationships (links) between objects.
+It's often used in fields such as information science and social network analysis.
+   * Connection of Data Points or Pathway: This refers to the process of identifying relationships or connections between different data points, which can provide insight into patterns or trends.

 ### 3.4 Identify common data analytics tools
 * Structured Query Language (SQL): A programming language used for managing and manipulating relational databases.